 Learn more about our policies concerning enrollment, scheduling and distance learning requirements.Scheduling Polices

 SDI prepares students for a variety of careers in the firearms industry.
 We equip you with the skills you need.
-You put them work.
+You put them to work.

 Students earn grades from online quizzes, assignments, and labs completed at home.
-To get a grade on projects, completed projects are submitted to your instructor by uploading photos, and when requested, a narrative description and/or video
+To get a grade on projects, completed projects are submitted to your instructor by uploading photos, and when requested, a narrative description and/or video.

 Sonoran Desert Institute ensures each student displays a mastery of the knowledge and skills required for the student’s selected coursework.
 In order for SDI to accomplish this, SDI must gauge the progress of the student.
 Grades from academic assessments within each course are combined to reflect a final course score, which is recorded in the student’s official grade record.

-To view more information about grading and grading scale visit our Grading Policy page
+To view more information about grading and grading scale visit our Grading Policy page.

 Both SDI programs prepare students for success in the firearms industry.
 SDI graduates have used their education to start new, exciting careers in the firearms industry or grow in their current careers.
 From entrepreneurs to industry leaders, we’re proud to be educating the next generations of firearms professionals.*